December 6, 2021 | Cyber security education

 Of course, not all SMBs will have the resources necessary to fill each of these roles.
 For example, a legal representative with the cyber security background needed to ensure chain of custody is a highly specialized role that smaller organizations will have difficulty accessing.
 Partnering with a third party or external breach counsel can help fill the gaps and ensure you’ve got the coverage you need.

-A sequence of events for incident response and management
+A sequence of incident response events

 This section will be the meat and potatoes of your incident response plan: the actual sequence of events your team will follow to respond to an active cyber threat.
 Think of this as a guideline to help you identify the steps you should take to proceed with your response, keeping in mind that not everything will be relevant to your situation.

 As we’ve mentioned before, this exact process will vary depending on the nature of the attack and your business.
 Here’s a sample sequence of events, drawing from both SANS and NIST publications: